mdbhise07/Recipes/README.md

 # Recipes
-This is the first basic website containing famous dishes all over India.
+This is the basic website containing famous dishes all over India.